 For applications to be favourably considered, they should clearly identify the barriers they intend to address.
-These could include, amongst others: Access to finance, markets, technology, infrastructure, skills, technical support, market regulations, sector-specific constraints and value chain or supply chain constraints inhibiting firms from creating required jobs.
+These could include, amongst others: Access to finance, markets, technology, infrastructure, skills, technical support, market regulations, sector-specific constraints and value chain or supply chain constraints inhibiting job creation.

 The Jobs Fund has pre-determined eligibility criteria to ensure that each project that proceeds to the next assessment stage has the minimum operating experience, infrastructure, administrative capacity to successfully implement the proposed project and demonstrate value for money for the Jobs Fund.
 The assessment process commences with a strict appraisal of the project and its compliance with the eligibility criteria.

-The funding round opens on 29 May 2023 and closes on 17 July 2023 (3:00 pm).
+The funding round opens on 22 April 2025 and closes on 05 June 2025 (3:00 pm).